-The invocation endpoint looks like this:
+The server endpoint looks like this:

 Endpoint authentication